CraftTweaker/CraftTweaker-Documentation/docs/Mods/IC2Tweaker/Electrolyzer.md

 `import mods.ic2.Electrolyzer;`

 ## Methods
- - **ILiquidStack[] outputs** Array of all outputs.
+ - **[ILiquidStack](/Vanilla/Liquids/ILiquidStack/)[] outputs** Array of all outputs.
 Each slot corresponds to Down-Up-North-South-West-East direction.
-Tailing null may be omitted.
+Trailing null may be omitted.
 - **ILiquidStack input**     The input
 - **int power**              Power consumption, measured in EU/tick
 - **@Optional int time**   Time cost.
 Default to 200 if not given.